Mystic Pinball

-Mystic Pinball is the twenty-first solo studio album by American musician John Hiatt.
-It was released on September 25, 2012 via New West Records.
-Recording sessions took place at Ben's Studio in Nashville.
-Production was handled by Kevin Shirley.
-It features contributions from Doug Henthorn, Brandon Young, Doug Lancio, Russ Pahl, Patrick O'Hearn, Kenneth Blevins, Arlan Schierbaum and Ron Dziubla.
+Mystic Pinball is singer-songwriter John Hiatt's twenty-first album, released in 2012.
+The recording sessions took place at Ben's Studio in Nashville.
+The album was produced by Kevin Shirley.
+It features contributions from Doug Henthorn, Brandon Young, Doug Lancio, Russ Pahl, Patrick O'Hearn, Kenneth Blevins, Arlan Schierbaum, and Ron Dziubla.

 In the United States, the album peaked at No. 39 on the Billboard 200, No. 6 on the Americana/Folk Albums, No. 17 on the Top Rock Albums, No. 8 on the Independent Albums and No. 15 on the Tastemakers.
 It also reached No. 35 on the Sverigetopplistan, No. 41 on the Dutch Album Top 100, and No. 90 on the Swiss Hitparade.

+Release

+Mystic Pinball was released by New West on September 25, 2012.
+The album debuted, and peaked at No. 39 on the Billboard 200 chart, making it Hiatt's highest-charting album in the US.
+"We're Alright Now" was released as a single.

 Critical reception

 Mystic Pinball was met with generally favorable reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 72, based on five reviews.

-Andrew Mueller of Uncut called the work "another assemblage of breezy balladry and snarling storytelling, delivered in the familiar Cookie Monster drawl".
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 72, based on five reviews.Andrew Mueller of Uncut called the work "another assemblage of breezy balladry and snarling storytelling, delivered in the familiar Cookie Monster drawl".
 AllMusic's Mark Deming wrote: "for a guy whose 40th year as a solo artist is appearing on the horizon, he's sounding as full of ideas and energy as a guy half his age, and Mystic Pinball confirms he's still delivering the goods in an impressive fashion".
 In his mixed review for PopMatters, Matt Arado stated: "an album that offers familiar pleasures without stretching for new ones".
+Grant Britt of No Depression writes "Hiatt’s work has always been impossible to categorize, and thankfully that shows no signs of changing.
+The only constant in his music is that it’s always gloriously twisted and gnarly.
+Once it touches you, its roots entwine you so thoroughly in Hiatt-ness that you can’t cut loose.
+You just relax in his embrace and wait for the next one to come along and grab you."